Skip to Content

 There are several ways to test for hormones (saliva, serum and urine).
 Saliva is the best method to test the active/bioavailable portion of hormones, which are reflective of tissue levels.

-If your patient is seeking bio-identical hormone replacement (BHRT), you'll need to know active hormone levels.
+If you are seeking bio-identical hormone replacement (BHRT), you'll need to know active hormone levels.

 In addition, if using a topical (transdermal) hormone preparation for treatment, saliva testing is the most accurate tool to measure and monitor hormone status.